 School Bell Kiosk

 The Historical Society has installed on the front wall of the kiosk a mural depicting the Grade One classroom taught by Marjorie West (later Moen) in 1922.
-The aluminum plaques telling the history of the first Millet School and of the school bell are mounted on a sidewall in the same building.
+Aluminum plaques telling the history of the first Millet School and of the school bell are mounted on a sidewall in the same building.

-25 Years of Millet & District Museum and Archives
+Achieving Excellence: 25 Years of Millet & District Museum and Archives

 In 2010 this exhibit showcased how through mentoring, standards, administration, conservation, volunteers, public programming and community involvement, the Millet & District Museum and Archives has achieved excellence for 25 years.